NadarMirudhula/ML-House-Price-Prediction-System/README.md

 3. Surabhi Soni - 61

 ## Problem Statement
-In this project we have used various regression algorithms to predict the price of house the dataset used for house prediction is related the house price system in USA
+In this project we have used various regression algorithms to predict the price of house the dataset used for house prediction is related to the house price system in USA

 ## Dataset
 <p>The data.csv file in the repository is used to predict the House price.</p>